-Several land purchases in Taranaki were negotiated during the first years of European settlement – but many Māori opposed the sales.
-Relations between Māori and Pākehā deteriorated after nearly 600 Te Āti Awa returned from Wellington and the Hutt Valley in 1847.
+Several land purchases in Taranaki were negotiated during the first years of European settlement, but many Māori opposed the sales.
+Relations between Māori and Pākehā deteriorated after nearly 600 Te Āti Awa returned from Wellington and Hutt Valley in 1847.

-Violent clashes over land sales occurred between divisions within the Puketapu hapū at Bell Block during the 1850s.
+Violent clashes over land sales occurred within the Puketapu hapū at Bell Block during the 1850s.
 This alarmed many Pākehā settlers, and as a result of their submissions, British troops arrived in New Plymouth in 1855.
-Tension further increased when some Māori under Te Teira Mānuka offered to sell the Pekapeka block at Waitara.
+Tension further increased when a faction of local Māori under Te Teira Mānuka offered to sell the Pekapeka block at Waitara.
 An ultimatum from the government was ignored by Waitara Māori opposed to the sale.
-This led to the invasion of the block by the army, and the first Taranaki war began on 17 March 1860.
+The block was occupied by the army, and the first Taranaki war began on 17 March 1860.

-Well over 700 people were killed in total on both sides of the conflict, and many more were wounded.
-The legacy of those times remained with Taranaki into the 21st century.
+More than 700 people were killed in total on both sides of the conflict, and many more were wounded.
+The legacy of those times remains with Taranaki in the 21st century.

-The arrival of imperial regiments during 1855 had a major impact on the town of New Plymouth.
-By 1861, there were about 3,000 troops stationed in Taranaki, many of whom had recently served in India or the Crimea.
+The arrival of the first British troops in 1855 had a major impact on the town of New Plymouth.
+By 1861, there were about 3,000 troops stationed in Taranaki, many of whom had recently served in India or fought in the Crimean War.
 To counter the usual boredom, rank-and-file soldiers drank in the many bars that sprang up in New Plymouth, brawled, arrived drunk for duty and had affairs with local Māori women.
 Defaulters’ registers record the details of their crimes and punishments.